NVIDIA/aistore/cli/resources/daeclu.md

 ## Daemon/Cluster

-The CLI allows for users to interact with AIS daemons or cluster.
+The CLI allows users to interact with AIS daemons or cluster.

 ## Command List